nonflow/class/README.md

 ```

 Make sure you have a `commands.yaml` file in the same directory with the list of commands you want to execute.

+The runner will display both the original command and the alias-replaced version (if different) before execution.

 ## Starting Projects and Running Tests